yuhtgyju/Binary-Compiler/README.md

 Clang (Installed and accessible from the command line)

+## Updates
+-js required Node.js and pkg to be installed.

+--lua requires Lua to be installed.

+--java requires Java to be installed.
+(JDK).

+--cpp requires clang++ to be installed.

 # IMPORTANT
 atb.py: Converts ASCII code to binary.
 If you don't know the ASCII binary tables, use this script to convert your code.

-bta.py: Converts binary back to ASCII, then compiles the resulting code into an executable.
+bin_compile.py: Converts binary back to ASCII, then compiles the resulting code into an executable.
 It acts as the compiler for your binary code.